sass/sass-site/source/blog/042-wide-gamut-colors-in-sass.md

 $oklch-lightness: color.channel($brand, "lightness", $space: oklch);
 ```

 CSS has also introduced the concept of 'powerless' and 'missing' color channels.
-For example, an `hsl` color with `100%` lightness will *always be white*.
+For example, an `hsl` color with `0%` lightness will *always be black*.
 In that case, we can consider both the `hue` and `saturation` channels to be powerless.
 Changing their value won't have any impact on the resulting color.
 Sass allows us to ask if a channel is powerless using the `color.is-powerless()` function:

 ```scss
 @use 'sass:color';